kudobuilder/kudo.dev/content/docs/developing-operators.md

 The `operator.yaml` is the main YAML file defining both operator metadata as the whole lifecycle of the operator. `params.yaml` defines parameters of the operator.
 During installation, these parameters can be overridden allowing customization. `templates` folder contain all templated Kubernetes objects that will be applied to your cluster after installation based on the workflow defined in `operator.yaml`.

 ### Your First KUDO Operator
-First let’s create `operator.yaml` and place it in a `first-operator` folder.
+First let’s create `first-operator` folder and place an `operator.yaml` in it.

 ```yaml
 apiVersion: kudo.dev/v1beta1